PkTaz/color-palette-ai/README.md

 ### Color Learning System

-The heart of RepTools Color Studio is its sophisticated learning system that:
+The heart of ColorPal Color Studio is its sophisticated learning system that:

 1. **Captures User Feedback**: Records user likes/dislikes on generated palettes
 2. **Identifies Patterns**: Analyzes color combinations that receive positive feedback